 Obama meets bank regulators over Wall Street rules

-WASHINGTON (AP) — President Barack Obama met Monday with top financial regulators at the White House to discuss progress implementing Wall Street rules, a year after warning that bank overseers needed to display more urgency about limiting risky practices in the financial industry.
+WASHINGTON (AP) — President Barack Obama is meeting with top financial regulators at the White House to discuss progress implementing Wall Street rules.

-The meeting included new Federal Reserve Chair Janet Yellen, who has signaled an aggressive stance by the Fed toward regulation of big banks.
-The session comes four years after Obama signed a sweeping overhaul of lending and high-finance rules in the wake of the 2008 banking crisis.
+The meeting included Fed Chair Janet Yellen and it comes four years after Obama signed a sweeping overhaul of lending and high-finance rules in the wake of the 2008 banking crisis.

 Obama a year ago voiced concern about the slow pace with which new rules were being adopted.
-At the time, regulators had completed rules on only 40 percent of the nearly 400 missed regulation required by the law.
+At the time, regulators had missed 60 percent of the rule-making deadlines set by the law.
+So far this year, they have completed rules on 60 percent of the rule-making deadlines.

-Among rules enacted since Obama pushed for action last year is a ban on the largest banks from trading for their own profit in most cases.
-That regulation, known as the Volcker rule, is considered one of the more significant changes to financial laws because it seeks to rein in high-risk trading on Wall Street.
-Though adopted, however, that rule won't take effect for the biggest banks until mid-2015.
+Among those rules was a significant ban on the largest banks from trading for their own profit in most cases.
+Though adopted, that rule won't take effect for the biggest banks until mid-2015.